iarghadip/tictactoe/README.md

 Welcome to the Tic Tac Toe project!
 This document contains everything you need to set up, test, and deploy the game.

+⚠️ It has been noticed during testing that some network providers with slower speeds are causing disturbance during matchmaking.

 ---

 ## 🛠️ Setup Guide